 Opened uncooked rice should be stored in a cool, dry place inside a tightly sealed container.
 White rice can last almost indefinitely while brown rice has a shelf life of six months due to the oil in the bran layer.

-Cooked white or brown rice should be stored in the refrigerator for three to five days.
+Cooked they both should be stored in the refrigerator for three to five days.
 For longer storage the cooked rice may be stored in the freezer up to six months.

 Brown Rice Health Benefits